DaoCloud/DaoCloud-docs/docs/en/docs/kant/best-practice/develop-device-mapper.md

 2. Deploy the mapper application

-    **Binary Deployment**
+    == "Binary Deployment"

         1. In the project's main directory, use `go build ./cmd/main.go` to compile the binary file for the proper architecture, such as compiling the binary file in a Linux environment

             ```shell
             GOOS=linux GOARCH=amd64 go build ./cmd/main.go -o {output filename} # (1)!
             ```

             1. The -o parameter can be omitted

         2. Upload the binary file to the node bound to the device, making sure to place the config.yaml file in the same directory as the binary file, otherwise it will result in a file not found error

             ```shell
             # The directory should contain the following two files, where main is the binary file and config.yaml is the configuration file
             root@nx:~/device-test# ls
             config.yaml  main
             # Next, execute ./main in this directory
             ```

-    **Containerized Deployment**
+    === "Containerized Deployment"

         1. Use the provided Dockerfile for compilation

-    2. After compilation, deploy using the configmap and deployment resources in the resource directory
+        2. After compilation, deploy using the ConfigMap and deployment resources in the resource directory

             !!! note

-            Modify the image in the deployment to the actual compiled image name, and also modify the protocol field in the configmap.
+                Modify the image in the deployment to the actual compiled image name, and also modify the protocol field in the ConfigMap.

             ```yaml
             apiVersion: v1
             kind: ConfigMap
             metadata:
               name: cm-mapper
             data:
               configData: |
                 grpc_server:
                   socket_path: /etc/kubeedge/arduino.sock
                 common:
                   name: arduino-mapper
                   version: v1.13.0
                   api_version: v1.0.0
-              protocol: arduino # (1)!
+                  protocol: arduino # add your protocol name
                   address: 127.0.0.1
                   edgecore_sock: /etc/kubeedge/dmi.sock
             ```

-        1. add your protocol name

 The development of the device driver mapper is now complete.